fazzatti/colibri-examples/README.md

 deno install
 ```

-Then proceed to the desired example and follow its instructions.
+Then proceed to the desired example under `./examples/` and follow its instructions.

 ## About @colibri